erikzaadi/manager-readme/bi-yearly-leap-process.md

 ## Objectives of the Process

+The objectives below are intended to be viewed holistically rather than as a checklist.

 1. Create space for structured reflection for every team leader
 2. Strengthen leadership capabilities and self-awareness
 3. Improve team health, clarity of mission and execution patterns
 4. Provide a bidirectional feedback loop between group manager and team leader
 5. Maintain accountability to quarterly metrics and outcomes
 6. Reinforce effective cross team collaboration and product partnership
-7. Set aligned goals and priorities for the next cycle
+7. Set aligned leadership goals and priorities for the next cycle

 ## Cadence